16 - 21 June 2024

 Paper 13093-113

-Development, building, and testing of the Spectroscopic Ultraviolet Multi-object Observatory (SUMO) prototype for deployment on the INFUSE sounding rocket
+Development, integration, and testing of the Spectroscopic Ultraviolet Multi-object Observatory (SUMO) prototype for deployment on the INFUSE sounding rocket

 Abstract

-We present the progress of the design of the Spectroscopic Ultraviolet Multi-object Observatory (SUMO) Prototype and its current development, building, and testing.
-The SUMO Prototype is part of the technology maturation program of SUMO, a mission concept designed for small and medium-sized satellite platforms, and will be the first time a DMD-based instrument is deployed in space.
+We present an update on the development of the Spectroscopic Ultraviolet Multi-object Observatory (SUMO) concept and Prototype.
+Specific development includes telescope design and manufacturing, mechanical design, procurement of optics, controller development, and preliminary laboratory testing.
+The SUMO Prototype is part of the technology maturation program of SUMO, a mission concept designed for a small/medium-sized satellite platform, and will be the first time a DMD-based instrument is deployed in space.
 Because the SUMO Prototype will be deployed as a secondary payload, the spectrograph is designed for completely autonomous operation in the near-ultraviolet (NUV) regime.
+This research encapsulates a wide range of programs, including efforts to understand the processes of star formation and galaxy evolution.
+Since the last major UV NASA missions, FUSE and GALEX, NASA has invested significantly into technology development for the UV regime.
+As a result, high reflectance mirror coatings and state-of-the-art detectors are now available.
+These technologies, along with the developed optical design, allow SUMO to achieve effective areas that are comparable to those achieved by FUSE and GALEX, at a fraction of the size and cost.
 The SUMO Prototype consists of an 8 cm Cassegrain telescope and a digital micromirror device (DMD)-based multi-object spectrometer (MOS), with parallel imaging and spectroscopic channels.
-As part of this work, we will also develop a custom DMD controller, which is suitable for operation in the space environment.
+As part of this work, we also will develop a custom DMD controller, which is suitable for operation in the space environment.
 This controller works with a custom-developed object selection code, which performs multi-object spectroscopy in real-time.
-The SUMO Prototype is tentatively scheduled for flight in 2025 aboard the INFUSE sounding rocket.
+The SUMO Prototype is tentatively scheduled for flight in Spring 2025 aboard the INFUSE sounding rocket.

 Presenter